-Cultural Resources - Address the following (if deemed applicable by the Cultural Resources Assessment and Record check, a pre-submission requirement):
+Cultural Resources - Address the following (if deemed applicable by the Cultural Resources Assessment for Pending Development Applications which is a pre-submission requirement):

-- Identify general areas that have historic or scenic assets deserving protection and preservation, and propose measures for protection, preservation, and maintenance of same; - Identify existing cemeteries and measures to protect or relocate them in accordance with state law; - Provide a Phase I, Phase II, and/or Phase III level archaeological study.
+- Identify general areas that have historic or scenic assets deserving protection and preservation, and propose measures for protection, preservation, and maintenance of same. - Identify existing cemeteries and measures to protect or relocate them in accordance with state law. - Provide a Phase I, Phase II, and/or Phase III level archaeological study.